pingcap/docs-tidb-operator/en/use-auto-failover.md

 ### Failover with TiKV

 When a TiKV Pod fails, its status turns to `Disconnected`.
-After 30 minutes (configurable by modifying [`max-store-down-time`](https://pingcap.com/docs/stable/pd-configuration-file/#max-store-down-time) in PD's [configuration file](https://github.com/pingcap/pd/blob/master/conf/config.toml)), it turns to `Down`.
-After waiting for 5 minutes (configurable by modifying `tikvFailoverPeriod`), TiDB Operator creates a new TiKV Pod if this TiKV Pod is still down.
-If the failed TiKV Pod gets back online, considering that scaling in the TiKV Pods will trigger data transfer, TiDB Operator does not automatically delete the newly created Pod.
+After 30 minutes (configurable by setting [`max-store-down-time`](https://pingcap.com/docs/stable/pd-configuration-file/#max-store-down-time) to `"30m"` in PD's configuration file), the status becomes `Down`.
+After waiting for another 5 minutes (configurable by modifying `tikvFailoverPeriod`), if this TiKV Pod is still down, TiDB Operator creates a new TiKV Pod.

+If the failed TiKV Pod gets back online, TiDB Operator does not automatically delete the newly created Pod.
+This is because scaling in the TiKV Pods will trigger data transfer.

-If **all** of the failed Pods have recovered, and you want to scale in the newly created Pods, you can follow the below procedure:
+If **all** of the failed Pods have recovered, and you want to scale in the newly created Pods, you can follow the procedure below:

 Configure `spec.tikv.recoverFailover: true` (Supported since TiDB Operator v1.1.5):